Who We Help

 It can be a homeless woman who doesn’t know where she’ll get her next meal.
 A retired couple who relies on SNAP to supplement their food budget.
 Hardworking families who simply don’t earn enough to make ends meet.
 People living with disabilities.
 Or a veteran who has enough for breakfast or lunch but must attend congregate meals for dinner.

 The impact of food insecurity is tremendous.
-It goes far beyond just being hungry.
+It goes far beyond hunger.

 For adults, it means a higher likelihood of health problems like obesity, diabetes and high blood pressure.
 And struggling to perform at work.
-For children, it may mean setbacks in growth and development, and lifelong behavioral issues.
+For children, it may mean setbacks in growth, development and lifelong behavioral issues.
 No matter how severe, food insecurity is tough to live with.

 Food Insecurity in Iowa